Skip to main content

 Request a sales quote

-The knowledge and know-how to design and create urban technologies and smart cities is steadily moving from a niche field to a core industry competency.
-Scaling the Smart City outlines a unique cross scalar design framework, developed to teach smart cities design to designers and engineers.
-It unpacks the "backbox" of smart city initiatives and demystifies physical computing system design concepts.
-The book’s analysis of real-world case examples and design prototypes aims to demonstrate how design thinking and practice can better engage with the ethical implications of creating urban technologies and smart systems for society.
+The knowledge and know-how to design and create urban technologies and smart cities are steadily moving from a niche field to a core industry competency.
+This book outlines a cross-scalar design framework, developed to teach smart city design to designers and engineers.
+It unpacks smart city initiatives and demystifies physical computing system design concepts, while complementing and mediating between critical social theory perspectives of the smart city and technically comprehensive case studies.
+The book’s analysis of real-world case examples and design prototypes demonstrates how design thinking and practice can better engage with the ethical implications of creating urban technologies and smart systems for society.
 It uses a clear, accessible, and instructive style of writing that synthesizes relevant scholarship and concepts to develop the reader’s foundational understanding of the contemporary smart city paradigm.
-It also explores the ethical implications of urban technologies and smart city initiatives.

-This book is an invaluable resource for readers in the established fields and professions of design, architecture, urban design, and city planning as well as the emerging fields of urban technology and urban interaction design.
+This book is an invaluable resource for readers in the established fields and professions of design, architecture, urban design, and city planning, as well as the emerging fields of urban technology and urban interaction design.